 "I just kind of became very sedentary and kind of a potato in a lot of ways.”

-He was still trying to hang.
-Kevin and his friends planned a trip to New Mexico to do a 23 mile weighted ruck march and got beat up.
+I was still trying to hang.
+Me and my friends planned a trip to New Mexico to do a 23 mile weighted ruck march and got beat up.

 “My physical condition just wasn't what it was.
 It was for the first time in my life I was just like, ‘man, you know, this is what I’ve become.”

-As his 43rd birthday approached, Kevin looked at his life and his family’s lives.
-He also looked at the loved ones he served in combat with who weren’t alive any longer.
-For himself and for the people he cares for, he took the step of choosing a new course.
+As my 43rd birthday approached, I looked at my life and my family’s lives.
+I also looked at the loved ones I served in combat with who weren’t alive any longer.
+For myself and for the people I care for, I took the step of choosing a new course.

 “I had this conversation with myself and it was like I can either make the decision to holistically change the trajectory of my life or I can just continue to continue on this path.